mikes360/WebsiteAssignmentMSC2019/README.md

 Some of the team logos have had their background removed/turned transparent just in case we want a coloured background

 Tweaked some of the css but still can't get the divs to align properly on betting/matches page

+//---------------------------------------------------------------------------

+24-Oct-2019 Mike Knight

+Added a new getUsername API in the authenticate module.
+This extracts the username string from the encrypted JTW token and returns it.

+If the returned string is null it means the user is not logged in.
+If you get a valid string you can assume the user is authenticated.